Browse the Norlin Stacks by relevant call numbers.

 Both ILL and Prospector/ Mobius are used to fill requests for physical materials that CU Boulder doesn’t have.
 While Prospector/ Mobius only locates materials within select libraries in Colorado, Wyoming, and Missouri, ILL locates and fills requests for materials held worldwide.

-Look for the Prospector button from Onesearch or The Library Catalog.
+Look for the Prospector button in OneSearch.

 In a few business days, you may pick up the book from the circulation desk which you designate.
 If what you want isn’t available in Prospector, you may be able to find it in Prospector’s partner catalog MOBIUS, a consoritum of Missouri libraries.